valhuber/LogicBank/README.md

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>

-What we need to do is make the cocktail napkin spec _executable_.
+Logic Bank was designed to make the cocktail napkin spec _executable_.

 ## What - Declare Spreadsheet-like Rules - 40X More Concise
 Logic Bank introduces rules that are 40X more concise than legacy code -